wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/debugging.md

 ## Debug WGSL LSP server

-- When attaching a debugger to an already running `wgsl-analyzer` server on Linux you might need to enable `ptrace` for unrelated processes by running:
+- When attaching a debugger to an already running `wgsl-analyzer` server on Linux, you might need to enable `ptrace` for unrelated processes by running:

   ```bash
   echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope